 - SPINACH: Known for its high iron content, spinach is a fiber-rich superfood.
 Its high-levels of Vitamin K contribute to proper bone health.

 Our handcrafted low-glycemic dog food recipes are the most nutritionally and functionally balanced dry dog and cat food on the market today.
-It is perfect for all feline or canines alike or as a diabetic dog food or diabetic cat food.
+It is perfect for all feline or canines alike.

 We hope you’ll consider all of the nutritional information provided by current scientific research and veterinary science to evaluate the best options for your pet’s food!